g0tmk/dotfiles-linux/README.md

     sudo apt search virtualbox | grep ^virtualbox  # install the newest available sudo apt install virtualbox-6.x
     # you can now run `virtualbox`
+    # NOTE: On first run it will prompt to install an extension pack.
+This will probably
+    #       fail unless you run virtualbox with sudo.
+Once installed, you can run it
+    #       normally again (without sudo).
     ```

 0. Install sublime text & sublime merge (from [here](https://www.sublimetext.com/docs/3/linux_repositories.html))